ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 Now that our dataset is *tidy* we can get it ready for our analysis.
 We want to only use populations that have more than 5 years of data to make sure our analysis has enough data to capture population change.
 We should also scale the population data, because since the data come from many species, the units and magnitude of the data are very different - imagine tiny fish whose abundance is in the millions, and large carnivores whose abundance is much smaller.
 Scaling also normalises the data, as later on we will be using linear models assuming a normal distribution.
 To do all of this in one go, we can use pipes.

 __Pipes (`%>%`) are a way of streamlining data manipulation - imagine all of your data coming in one end of the pipe, while they are in there, they are manipulated, summarised, etc., then the output (e.g. your new data frame or summary statistics) comes out the other end of the pipe.
-At each step of the pipe processing, you can tell the pipe what information to use - e.g. here we are using `.`, which just means "take the ouput of the previous step".
+At each step of the pipe processing, the pipe is using the ouput of the previous step.__

 ```r
 # Data manipulation ----